mprib/caliscope/README.md

 ## Quick Start

 This package has only been successfully tested on Windows 10 and MacOS 12 Ventura.
-Limited testing on Linux (Ubuntu) has failed due to issues loading PyQt6.

 From a terminal (the code below is using Powershell), do the following: